ADVISORI Logo

 • Fulfillment of regulatory requirements (GDPR, ISO 27001, PCI-DSS)

-• Complete audit trails for traceability of all privileged activities
+• Comprehensive audit trails for full traceability of all privileged activities

-• Evidence of implemented security controls during audits
+• Demonstration of implemented security controls during audits

 💼 Business Significance

-• Reduction of risk of costly data breaches
+• Reduction of the risk of costly data breaches

-• Building trust with customers and partners through demonstrable security measures
+• Building trust with clients and partners through demonstrable security measures

 What is the difference between PASM and PEDM in PAM solutions?

 PAM solutions can be divided into two main categories: PASM and PEDM.
-Both approaches complement each other and are often used in combination.
+Both approaches complement each other and are often deployed in combination.

 🔐 PASM (Privileged Account and Session Management)